empicano/aiomqtt/CONTRIBUTING.md

 ## Building the documentation

 The documentation uses [Sphinx](https://www.sphinx-doc.org/en/master/).
 The source files are located in the `docs` folder.
-You can build it by running `./scripts/docs` or `./scripts/docs --no-reload` if you don't want to have the documentation rebuilt automatically when you change a file.
+You can build it by running `./scripts/docs` or `./scripts/docs --no-reload` if you don't want to have the documentation rebuilt automatically on changes.

 ## Committing